Contacts |

 Check for:

-- improper wiring, such as loose terminations
+- Improper wiring, such as loose terminations.

-- single-phase motor configured for 3-phase operation
+- Single-phase motor configured for three-phase operation.

-- Single phase motor not wired through both A and C load CT windows
+- Single-phase motor not wired through both A and C load CT windows.

-- Loss of power source (for example, utility power outage)
+- Loss of power source (for example, utility power outage).

 After all checks are complete: